 where

-The complete QCD multipole is then subjected to a Lorentz transformation, determined such as to restore the momenta of the initial-state particles, $\tilde{p}_a$ and $\tilde{p}_b$.
-This can be achieved by the mapping
+As in the case of a final-state spectator, the momenta defining $\tilde{K}$ are subjected to the Lorentz transformation given by Eq.~\eqref{eq:lt_ff}.
+An additional transformation has to be applied, such as to align the momenta of both redefined beam particles, $p_a$ and $p_b$, with the beam axis.
+If there are no strongly interacting particles in the initial state, this can be achieved by the simple mapping

-Note that the above transformation is applied to all particles in the multipole.
+Note that this additional Lorentz transformation is applied to all particles in the event.